theo-armour/2020/journal/07/2020-07-13-john-writing.md

 WordPress has been a very good way of doing that for many peopl but I think we were jumping in at the deep end.

-## 3. is there an online tool that you could use such as email, Google Docs or any other website or forum where you think you could share your thoughts?
+## 3. Is there an online tool that you could use such as email, Google Docs or any other website or forum where you think you could share your thoughts?